-The All-Party Parliamentary Golf Group welcomed Chief Executive of The R&A, Martin Slumbers, to Westminster yesterday evening (17 January).
+The All-Party Parliamentary Group for Golf welcomed Chief Executive of The R&A, Martin Slumbers, to Westminster yesterday evening (17 January).

 MPs and Peers were joined by honorary and associate members of the Group as Slumbers made a presentation on The R&A’s efforts to grow golf across the United Kingdom and around the world.